agilecustoms/release-gen/README.md

 ## relation to semantic-release
 This action is a wrapper for [semantic-release](https://github.com/semantic-release/semantic-release).
-Motivation: `semantic-release`, when used as CLI, does not provide `next_version` and `notes` as clear outputs, but rather print everything.
+Motivation: `semantic-release`, when used as CLI, does not provide `next_version` and `notes` as clear outputs, just print everything.
 The only way to get these values is to call `semantic-release` as Node.js module

 ## Usage